 Approach writing a blog post like you would start a conversation—begin by finding common ground.

 To deliver value to your readers, you need to write about things they want to know about, not just what you want to tell them.

-Do you really know what your audience is interested in?
+Do you really know what your target audience is interested in?

 If not, then that’s your absolute most important mission at this stage.
 Keep in mind that understanding your audience is much different than the activity of simply doing keyword research and identifying opportunities that could bring in readers.
 That’s attempting to solve your traffic problem backwards.